 It’s all about finding the right match, not just accepting the first option.

 It can feel very overwhelming entering the civilian workforce, and you will likely need some support.
 Ex-army jobs won’t have the same discipline systems and rigid structures; but this can be a challenge when you come up against a difficult colleague.
 You may need support to manage your feelings when a colleague doesn’t perform the way you expect or a client isn’t listening.
 It’s good to have a family member or friend who isn’t in the military who can let you know if what is happening is a normal part of civilian life or something to bring up with your boss.

 Finding and keeping a job as ex-military personnel can present a more significant challenge than you might expect.
 However, the move to civilian life and entering the civilian workforce can be smooth if you are prepared.
 Many individuals benefit from seeking advice and support from targeted transition and resettlement programmes.
 Official military charities and organisations support military members moving to civilian life.
 They can help rewrite your CV, look for companies that employ ex-military members, and help you master new skills.

 If you are an ex-armed forces personnel looking for work, you can check out more about transferrable skills and the top jobs for ex-military personnel in these articles.
+Take a look at our job ads for former Royal Marines, our part-time jobs for military veterans, and some opportunities for ex-military in the West Midlands.
 Making the move to civilian life doesn’t have to be daunting, and you can contact us directly for additional support.
 Be sure to also check out our specialist career change jobs board for live opportunities for ex-military personnel.